Pain & Anesthesia and Your DNA — Why Pain Medications Work Differently for You

 - COMT and pain sensitivity: The COMT Val158Met polymorphism (rs4680) affects catecholamine metabolism and has been consistently associated with differences in pain perception.
 Met/Met carriers show increased pain sensitivity in experimental and clinical settings (Zubieta et al., 2003).

-Upload your 23andMe or AncestryDNA data (or use an existing upload) to receive your personalized Pain & Anesthesia Report.
+Upload your 23andMe or AncestryDNA data (or use an existing upload) to see what your DNA reveals about pain & anesthesia in Decode+.

 Learn More